Theodoor Rombouts: Life

-Upon his return to Antwerp in 1625 he became a master of the Guild of St. Luke.
-In 1627 he married Anna van Thielen, who was from a noble family.
+Upon his return to Antwerp in 1625, Rombouts became a master of the Guild of St. Luke.
+In 1627, he married Anna van Thielen, who was from a noble family.
 As his wife's family was not from Antwerp but from the Mechelen area, Rombouts had been required to obtain, before the wedding, a dispensation from the Antwerp City Council to consummate the marriage outside Antwerp in order not to lose his Antwerp citizenship rights (in Dutch: 'poortersrechten').
 The year after the wedding the couple had a daughter.
 His wife's brother Jan Philip van Thielen became his pupil in 1631 but would become a still life painter rather than a genre or history painter like Rombouts.

-In the period 1628–1630 Rombouts was deacon of the Guild in Antwerp.
-In 1635 Rombouts collaborated with other artists on the programme of the decorations of the Joyous Entry of Cardinal-infante Ferdinand in Antwerp, which was under the general direction of Rubens.
-He died in Antwerp on 14 September 1637 not long after the completion of this decorative project.
+From 1628 to 1630, Rombouts was deacon of the Guild in Antwerp.
+In 1635, Rombouts collaborated with other artists on the programme of the decorations of the Joyous Entry of Cardinal-infante Ferdinand in Antwerp, which was under the general direction of Rubens.
+He died on 14 September 1637, aged 40, in Antwerp, not long after the completion of this decorative project.

 Rombouts's pupils were Nicolaas van Eyck, Jan Philip van Thielen and Paulus Robyns.